 The ND Cottage Foods Act allows for the sale of uninspected, homemade cottage food products to an informed, end consumer for at-home consumption.
 This provides new opportunities for small, start-up businesses and home-based operations without having the extra burden of start-up costs for an approved kitchen outside the home and no license or inspection fee charges.
 While enriching a new market and new food products available in our state, it is important to instill practical, science based food safety guidance to protect public health and maintain access to a safe food supply.

-With this goal in mind, the North Dakota Department of Health (NDDOH) recommends that safety and sanitation standards are applite to cottage food products for sale under the ND Cottage Foods Act.
+With this goal in mind, the North Dakota Department of Health (NDDOH) recommends that food safety and sanitation standards are applied to cottage food products for sale under the ND Cottage Foods Act.
 We appreciate your cooperation and commitment to provide safe and healthy food to the citizens of North Dakota.